 Ferrari (RACE) Got Some Good News

-Kepler Capital analyst Thomas Besson upgraded Ferrari (RACE) to Buy yesterday and set a price target of EUR170.00.
-The company’s shares closed last Wednesday at $150.60.
+In a report released yesterday, Thomas Besson from Kepler Capital upgraded Ferrari (RACE) to Buy, with a price target of EUR170.00.
+The company’s shares closed last Tuesday at $153.15.

-According to TipRanks.com, Besson has 0 stars on 0-5 star ranking scale with an average return of -6.5% and a 34.5% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Continental Aktiengesellschaft.
+According to TipRanks.com, Besson has currently no stars on a ranking scale of 0-5 stars, with an average return of -8.5% and a 32.7% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Fiat Chrysler Automobiles.

-Currently, the analyst consensus on Ferrari is a Strong Buy with an average price target of $178.45, representing a 16.7% upside.
-In a report issued on April 1, Redburn Partners also upgraded the stock to Buy.
+Ferrari has an analyst consensus of Strong Buy, with a price target consensus of $180.97.

 See today’s analyst top recommended stocks >>